-Selling, general and administrative ("SG&A") expenses did not change for the three month period of 2017 and increased \$8 million for the six month period of 2017 compared to the same periods in 2016.
-The increase was primarily due to increased personnel-related costs, including costs related to Seaboard's deferred compensation program, which are offset by the effect of the mark-to-market on investments recorded in other investment income.
-As a percentage of total net sales, SG&A was 5% for the first half of 2017 and 2016.
+Selling, general and administrative ("SG&A") expenses increased \$11 million and \$19 million for the three and nine month periods of 2017, respectively, compared to the same periods in 2016.
+The increases were primarily due to increased personnel-related costs, including costs related to Seaboard's deferred compensation program, which are offset by the effect of the mark-to-market on investments recorded in other investment income.
+As a percentage of total net sales, SG&A was 5% for the three and nine month periods of 2017 and 2016.